 The following information, plans and documents must be included with the application form:

 Arenac Conservation District is the authorized County Enforcing Agency for Arenac County under Revised Ordinance 2017-01.
-Certified SESC Agents under the Arenac Conservation District are authorized to issue permits, conduct regulatory site visits, collect payments and issue citations on behalf of Arenac County.
+Certified SESC Agents operating through the Arenac Conservation District are authorized to issue permits, conduct regulatory site visits, collect payments and issue citations on behalf of Arenac County.

 Our Soil Erosion Technicians are available to help develop your soil maintenance plan and fill out your permit application.
 Stop by our office for assistance with your permit application.

 Additional storm water coverage may be required under Part 31 of the NREPA.
-For sites under 5 acres, storm water coverage is included under the Part 91 permit granted by administered through Arenac Conservation District.
-Earth change activities over five acres must submit a Notice of Coverage to the Water Resources Department the the MiEnviroPortal.
+Part 31 storm water coverage is included under the Part 91 permit administered by the County Enforcing Agency, for earth change activities under five (5) acres.
+Earth change activities over five (5) acres must submit a Notice of Coverage to the Water Resources Department through MiEnviroPortal.
 For more information, contact the EGLE Environmental Assistance Center at 800-662-9278.

 Includes site inspection, plan review & permit fee